Frequently asked questions about my practice, or about therapy in general

 - You don’t want a diagnosis in your medical records.
-Insurance companies often require a therapist to make a diagnosis of a specific mental illness before you are treated.
+Insurance companies almost always require a therapist to make a diagnosis of a specific mental illness before you are treated.
 Then that diagnosis becomes part of your medical records with them.
 When you pay for your own therapy, I’m not allowed to share your information with anyone.

 2. What do you offer that some other therapists might not?
 Well, you’ve seen my specialties (not many therapists have a specialty in video game addiction, for example).
 The biggest focus of my practice involves working to resolve symptoms of PTSD and childhood trauma.
 Rather than trying to do everything, I focus.
 Additionally, I engage in a research-based activity known as deliberate practice.
 What that means is that I spend significant time reviewing my work with you and planning for sessions, rather than filling all my days with back-to-back clients.
-This includes hours of time spent each week reviewing notes, delving into research that might help, consulting with other therapists, and constantly upgrading my skills.
+This includes time spent each week reviewing notes, delving into research that might help, consulting with other therapists, and constantly upgrading my skills.
 Research shows that this makes for much more successful therapy.
-In short, when you pay for an hour of therapy, you’re getting much more than an hour of my attention.
+In short, when you pay for an hour of therapy, you’re getting more than an hour of my attention.